Car Accident Injury Lawyer in Laredo - What You Need to Know if Your or a Loved One Was Hurt in a Car Wreck

-The Centers for Disease Control and Prevention (CDC) estimates 1.7 million people sustain a traumatic brain injury (TBI) in America each year.
-Of those who sustain a serious blow to their head, over a quarter million people are hospitalized and 52,000 die every year.
-Medical costs for survivals totaled more than $76 billion in 2000.
+The Centers for Disease Control and Prevention (CDC) estimates that millions of people sustain a traumatic brain injury (TBI) in America each year, causing thousands of deaths, tens of thousands of disabilities and billions of dollars in damages.
 Simply put, a car accident resulting in a brain injury can have a serious impact on entire families for the rest of their lives.

 What are symptoms of a head injury?
 A list of potential symptoms is long and distressing.
 The Law Office of John R. Solis urges accident victims to visit an emergency room or doctor immediately following their accident or if symptoms occur.
 Common physical and cognitive symptoms of a head injury include:

 - Blurred vision

 - Depression or mood swings